froehners/twenty-nineteen/_drafts/intellectual-property-protection-recommendation.md

 Next round of unmoderated tests should include more audiences and their goals.
 When we get comfortable with the 2 versions, we’ll move on to moderated interviews with highly qualified participants and eventually roll out to development and A/B testing.

-In the meantime, for the first phase of the redesign, we will start with a logo change on the page and update the most confusing terms
+In the meantime, for the first phase of the redesign, we started with a logo change and updated the most confusing terms.